rkourdis/trajopt/README.md

 ---

-_The output file: `backflip_v4.hdf5`, contains torques, joint positions and velocities and can be executed on the Solo-12 hardware:_
+_The output file `backflip_v4.hdf5` contains torques, joint positions and velocities and can be executed on the Solo-12 hardware._

 ### Improvements
 - Implicit contact time optimization - write the optimization problem as an LCP